sparkflows/sparkflows-docs/docs/aws/user-guide/sagemaker.rst

 Below is a workflow which:

-* Reads in a libsvm file as input
+* Reads in a libsvm file as input.
-* Performs XGBoost Modeling
+* Performs XGBoost Modeling.
-* Reads in another libsvm file
+* Reads in another libsvm file.
-* Performs predictions with the model built in the previous step
+* Performs predictions with the model built in the previous step.
-* Prints out the result
+* Prints out the result.

 .. figure:: ../../_assets/aws/sagemaker-xgboost-workflow-2.png
    :alt: SageMaker XGBoost